 These risks mean that California courts will presume that horseback riders generally assume the risk associated with this activity in most circumstances.

-It occurs when a rider is injured while choosing to ride a horse despite knowing the general risks involved in the activity.
+“Primary assumption of the risk” occurs when a rider is injured while choosing to ride a horse despite knowing the general risks involved in the activity.
 A defendant, (the person who gets sued), does not have a duty to protect a rider from risks that are naturally a part of horseback riding.
-This assumption is built into the fabric of California law, but there are exceptions.
+This assumption is built into the fabric of California law, but there are exceptions:

 - Gross Negligence: Gross negligence is an extreme departure from what an ordinary and reasonable person would do in the same situation.
-It is more than ordinary negligence, and the at-fault party did not make sufficient prudent effort to keep the victim safe.
-This is important because generally, the assumption of the risk doctrine will disqualify ordinary negligence from a personal injury lawsuit.
+It is more than ordinary negligence, and the at-fault party did not make sufficient prudent effort to safeguard the victim.

-- Reckless Actions: A person acts recklessly when that person knows that it is highly likely that his or her conduct will cause harm, and the person knowingly ignores that risk in wanton disregard.
+- Reckless Actions: A person acts recklessly when that person knows that it is highly likely that their conduct will cause harm, and the person knowingly ignores that risk in wanton disregard.

-- Intentional Actions: If a person means to cause injury when he or she commits some act which causes injury to another person, he or she is not protected by the assumption of the risk doctrine.
+- Intentional Actions: If a person means to cause injury when they commit some act which causes injury to another person, they are not protected by the assumption of the risk doctrine.

 4. What about liability waivers?